top of page

 • Senior Scholar (Affiliate), NanoTRIZ Innovation Institute (Australia)

-If the individual has a primary employer or university affiliation, it should remain primary, with NanoTRIZ listed as a secondary/affiliate appointment where appropriate.
+If the individual has a primary employer, university appointment, or institutional affiliation, that role should normally remain primary, with NanoTRIZ listed as a secondary, project-based, or affiliate appointment where appropriate.

 bottom of page